<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 drop jump comparisonsFigure 5: Comparison of two athletes with a nearly identical RSI value, however very different strategies.

 Athlete A and Athlete B have identical reactive strength scores and we would consider these to have very good plyometric ability.
-However, using the categorisation system presented above, Athlete A has ‘poor’ stretch-shortening cycle function while Athlete B has ‘good’ function.
+However, using the categorization system presented above, Athlete A has ‘poor’ stretch-shortening cycle function while Athlete B has a ‘good’ function.
 So how does Athlete A still achieve such impressive RSI outcomes?
-We can see that peak centre of mass displacement occurs relatively early during ground contact with a long application of impulse in the propulsive phase.
+We can see that the peak center of mass displacement occurs relatively early during ground contact with a long application of impulse in the propulsive phase.
 The magnitude of force during the propulsive phase is relatively low compared to the peak force experienced during the braking phase.
 This would suggest that the braking phase is not augmenting the propulsive phase as we would expect if the mechanisms of the stretch-shortening cycle are working effectively.
-In contrast, Athlete B has peak centre of mass displacement close to the mid-point of ground contact and the magnitude of force is much greater at peak displacement.
-This suggests a better transfer of energy from the braking to propulsive phase to allow greater force production throughout the propulsive phase.
+In contrast, Athlete B has a peak center of mass displacement close to the mid-point of ground contact and the magnitude of the force is much greater at peak displacement.
+This suggests a better transfer of energy from the braking to the propulsive phase to allow greater force production throughout the propulsive phase.

 Which variables should we be looking at, and which don’t tell us much (on their own)?